qualityshepherd/quote-api/README.md

 # Quote API

-A simple little quote api that spits out random quotes.
+A simple--_if not silly_--quote api that spits out random quotes from [Being There](https://www.imdb.com/title/tt0078841/).

 ## Setup
 1. run `npm i`